 Orbis Street Food is located in the Old Town on Laurinska Street, close to the popular Urban House.
 You cannot miss the yellow barrels in front of this place, intended to replace tables for your quick bites.

-In addition, there is also an Orbis Caravan parked at Mlynske Nivy bus station.
+In addition, there is also an Orbis Caravan Zuckermandel parked at Žižkova 22.

 The purpose of the street food style is to offer you great quality food in a fast way.
 This means not only prompt preparation but also quick style of eating.
 Orbis is designed to be quick.
 It has very few tables inside and can accommodate only a couple of people.
 You are expected to take your order outside to eat standing around the metal barrels or keep walking while eating.
 It is extremely popular among youngsters when strolling the streets between partying, craving for stomach satisfaction with something rich yet still tasty to keep the party going.